cerner/terra-ui/src/terra-dev-site/contributing/DeveloperWorkflow.c.contributing.md

 ## Create Tech Design
 It's good to create a tech design on the related GitHub issue you'll be working on.
 This allows for discussion with the [terra team](https://github.com/orgs/cerner/teams/terra) before getting deep into development.
 Once you feel the tech design has been landed on, feel free to open up a pull request.
 Based on the changes introduced in the PR, the change will either be considered a small or large change and follow review guidelines documented in the [terra governance modal](https://github.com/cerner/terra-ui/blob/master/GOVERNANCE.md).

-Based on feedback you receive from tech design review, incorporate it into your implementation.
+Incorporate feedback you receive from tech design review into your implementation.
 It's helpful to update the tech design with feedback you incorporate.

 ## Tech Design Format